Jidnyasa-P/RateGeniusAI/README.md

 This project is developed for educational and hackathon purposes.

 ---

-⭐ If you like this project, consider giving it a star on GitHub!
+⭐ If you found this project interesting, consider starring the repository.